liborty/TokenCrypt/README.md

 which is left for reassurance and for information about how was each test file compressed.
 There should be only a blank produced after "crptest found these differences:"

-Automated github action: 'test' runs `crptest` over `testing` directory that is included in the repository.
+An automated github action compiles the C programs and runs `crptest` over `testing` directory included in the repository.
 It tests all the main types of files: hexadecimal, base64, plain text and binary.
-The 'test' badge at the top of this document lights up green when the test was successful.
+The 'test' badge at the top of this document lights up green when all the tests were successful.
 Note that only the output `test.log` is saved in the repository after this automatic test.
 Here is what it looks like:

 	crptest run on: 08.06.20 at 06:49:04 UTC